fireshape/fireshape/README.md

     git clone git@github.com:fireshape/fireshape.git
     python -m pip install -e fireshape/

+If you have installed Firedrake into a virtual environment then this must be activated first.

 ## Docker images
 Fireshape is also available as a [docker image](https://hub.docker.com/r/fireshape/fireshape).